pets-oss/pets-front/README.md

 The value of the `REACT_APP_AUTH0_AUTH_AUDIENCE` parameter needs to match an existing API service identifier configured in the "APIs" section of your Dashboard.

-Continue setting params the your Auth0 "Application" section - set **Application type** to "Regular Web Application", **Token Endpoint Authentication Method** to "None".
+Continue setting params in your Auth0 "Application" section - set **Application type** to "Regular Web Application", **Token Endpoint Authentication Method** to "None".

 After `env` variables are defined and Auth0 service itself is configured, you're good to go.

 ## GraphQL

 GraphQL types used by Typescript should not be defined manually but generated from the schema.
 To re-generate GraphQL types run `npm run codegen` command.